 It was impressive.

 As funny as it sounds, I debated doing laundry here or at my next stop.
-Since I was spending the next few days at the Hyatt Grand Regency Cypress (review coming shortly), I had planned a full resort day there.
+Since I spent the next few days at the Hyatt Grand Regency Cypress, I had planned a full resort day there.
+So it would have been an ideal day to do laundry.

-I felt like I could have easily done laundry while I was taking photos of the resort.
 Thankfully, I ended up getting that out of the way here at Flamingo Crossings.
 The laundry at the Hyatt was $5.00 per load and nowhere near my room.
-(Everything else was fabulous, though.)
+(Everything else there was fabulous, though.)

-But I guess when you stay at a more expensive resort, everything costs more.
+But everything costs more when you stay at an expensive resort.
 And that’s why sometimes we have to stay somewhere more affordable.

 Wrapping things up, there are two significant items that I’ve yet to mention that are definitely worth your consideration.
-There are no parking fees and no resort fees at this TownePlace Suites.
+First, there are no parking or resort fees at the TownePlace Suites at Flamingo Crossings.

-Ultimately, if you are planning to spend a few days in the Disney Parks and don’t mind the pets, the TownePlace Suites at Flamingo Crossings will probably work well for you.
+Ultimately, if you plan to spend a few days in the Disney Parks and don’t mind the pets, the TownePlace Suites at Flamingo Crossings will probably work well for you.

-You can’t beat the location, ability to prepare a few meals, and the price is reasonable.
-Don’t expect it to be a five-star resort, and remember it’s not breaking the budget.
+You can’t beat the location, ability to prepare a few meals, and reasonable price.
+However, don’t expect it to be a five-star resort.
+Remember, it’s not breaking the budget, and there’s that free breakfast.

-For more information about staying off-property at Disney World, you might be interested in reading our list of the best off-site resorts near Disney World.
+For more information about this specific location, you might enjoy browsing the list of hotels at Flaming Crossings.
+Also, you might be interested in reading our list of the best off-site resorts near Disney World.

 As far as planning goes, you might enjoy these other reviews: